 - 1. In the Uyuni WebUI, navigate to Home > My Organization > Configuration Channels. - 2.
 Use the search feature to locate a channel by name. - 3.
 Check the channel to be applied and click [Save Changes].
 This saves to the database, but does not apply the changes to the channel.

-4. Apply the changes by clicking [Apply].
-This schedules the task to apply the changes to all clients within the organization.
+Apply the changes by clicking within the organization.
+[Apply].
+This scho edules the task to app ly the changes to all cl